tidwall/summitdb/README.md

 The goal was to create a fast data store that provides:

-- In-memory NoSQL solution
+- In-memory with disk persistence
+- [Strong-consistency and durability](#consistency-and-durability)
+- High-availability
 - Simplified Redis-style APIs
-- [Strong-consistency and durability](#consistency-and-durability)
-- Data persists to disk
 - Ordered key space
 - [Indexing on values](https://github.com/tidwall/summitdb/wiki/SETINDEX)
 - [JSON documents](#json-indexes)